SCIFIHISTORY.NET

 "The Master raises the Devil.
 The Doctor becomes a wizard."

 Why have one alpha male when you can have two?
 On this day in 1993, Star Trek: The Next Generation aired "Second Chances."
-This served as the twenty-fourth episode of the program's sixth season, and here's the summary from IMDB.com:
+Officially, this served as the twenty-fourth episode of the program's sixth season, and here's the summary from IMDB.com:

 "A distortion field surrounds a planet, giving one chance every eight years to visit the surface.
 Riker once had a mission there and their equipment was deserted in an effort to flee from the planet before the distortion returned.
 Having returned to the planet, he runs into another version of himself...marooned there eight years previous."

-On this day in 1994, Star Trek: Deep Space Nine aired "The Collaborator."
-This served as the twenty-fourth episode of the program's second season, and here's the plot summary from IMDB.com:
+On this day in 1994 (in the U.S.), Star Trek: Deep Space Nine aired "The Collaborator."
+Officially, this served as the twenty-fourth episode of the program's second season, and here's the plot summary from IMDB.com:

 "Vedek Bareil's targeted by fellow Kai candidate, Vedek Winn as having been a collaborator with the Cardassians during the Occupation."

-On this day in 1995, Star Trek: Deep Space Nine aired "Shakaar."
-This served as the twenty-fourth episode of the program's third season, and here's the plot summary as provided by IMDB.com:
+On this day in 1995 (in the U.S.), Star Trek: Deep Space Nine aired "Shakaar."
+Officially, this served as the twenty-fourth episode of the program's third season, and here's the plot summary as provided by IMDB.com:

 "News arrives that Kai Winn has also become Bajor's political leader.
 She asks Kira to negotiate with an old resistance friend about returning soil reclamators."